Health experts warn that taking too many antibiotics can do more harm than good. Just look at the increase in antibiotic-resistant “superbugs.”

 - Inflammation.
 The increase in bacteria causes inflammation.
 Acne can go deeper into your skin and grow into bigger nodules and cysts.

-Treatments that can wipe out acne
+Treatments that help eliminate acne

 - Skin washes with benzoyl peroxide or salicylic acid.
 Benzoyl peroxide kills bacteria on the skin and helps remove oil and dead skin cells.
 Salicylic acid helps unclog pores.

 - Skin washes with a sulfa base.
 These can diminish bacteria and yeast in order to decrease inflammation and can be safely used with other topical products, as well as less irritating for sensitive skin.